Let Them See It and They Will Come: Area Development Forum in Hampton Roads

 “The event created a lot of opportunities for follow up and to build relationships,” Parkhurst said.
 “One of the consultants told me their business relied on relationships.
 For us, that means if we spend the time to build relationships, we may get that call.
 We now have the opportunity to spend more time building those relationships.”

 For Toi Hunter, Vice President of Business Retention and Expansion for the Hampton Roads Alliance, the learning opportunity made possible by the programming of the event was also key.
+Among the top themes of the conference were energy and data centers.

 “If we can’t get the energy we need for a project it doesn’t matter where the workforce is or the site,” Parkhurst said.

+Plus, Harrison said, Virginia is a world leader in data centers and a study just concluded highlighted potential sites in Hampton Roads for data centers.
 Additional sessions focused on supply chains, global trends, the role of local economic developers, hybrid work environments, labor competition, industrial land development and leveraging federal incentives.

 “In every business and in particular in economic development it’s not what you know, it’s who you know,” Parkhurst said.
 “Now we know these people in a different way.”